13 Tips For First-Time Home Buyers

 5. Understand Your Loan Options

 Did you know that there are multiple types of mortgage loans?
 The type of loan you choose will determine your down payment amount, what type of home you can buy and more.
-Conventional loans, FHA loans, USDA loans and VA loans are the most common types of home loans.
+Here are some of the more familiar types:

-- USDA loans: USDA loans are for people who want to buy a home in a qualified rural or suburban area.
+USDA loans: USDA loans are for people who want to buy a home in a qualified rural or suburban area.
 You can get a USDA loan with 0% down, subject to household income restrictions.
 Rocket Mortgage® doesn’t offer USDA loans at this time.

 Once you have a goal in mind, you can begin to set up automatic payments to your savings account, making it easier to predict when you can make your move.